dullroar/ten-steps-to-linux-survival/Step02.md

 [`bzip2`](http://linux.die.net/man/1/bzip2) and
 [`7z`](http://linux.die.net/man/1/7z) (7-zip) commands.

-However, the "native" way to "archive" a directory's contents in *IX is with [`tar`](http://linux.die.net/man/1/tar), which is so old that `tar` stands for "tape archive."
+However, the "native" way to "archive" a directory's contents in "UNIX" is with [`tar`](http://linux.die.net/man/1/tar), which is so old that `tar` stands for "tape archive."
 Its purpose is to take virtually any directory structure and create a single output "stream" or file of it.
 That is